-Obvious event: Some causes of sudden hearing loss are readily apparent.
+Some causes of sudden hearing loss are readily apparent.

 Blunt head trauma with temporal bone fracture or severe concussion involving the cochlea can cause sudden hearing loss.

-Some Causes of Sudden Hearing Loss
+Evaluation of Sudden Hearing Loss

 Evaluation consists of detecting and quantifying hearing loss and determining etiology (particularly reversible causes).